Jeremy-Siburian/XELA-uSkin-TM/README.md

 This codebase was created as part of a 6-month internship at the Plant Automation Team of Daimler Trucks Asia.

-Project Title:
+Project Title: <br />
-uSkin Tactile Sensors for Adaptive Grasping & Bin Picking Solution
+**uSkin Tactile Sensors for Adaptive Grasping & Bin Picking Solution**

 The repository is for controlling a Robotiq gripper mounted on a TM Robot using uSkin tactile sensors.

 ## Hardware Requirements

 The hardware requirements of this project are the following:
-1. 4x6 uSkin tactile sensors from XELA Robotics
+1. 4x6 uSkin tactile sensors from [XELA Robotics](https://www.xelarobotics.com/)
 2. 2F-85 Robotiq Gripper
 3. TM5-900 Collaborative Robot